 RDA Europe 3 and RDA Europe 4 project partners, and other stakeholders involved in the next RDA Europe phases.

 The goal within RDA EU 3 has been to write a concise document containing major assertions and not a comprehensive document.
-As the document will contain budgeting / funding information, it may not be a public document, however it will be considered whether a public version will be created removing sensitive information.
+As the document contains budgeting / funding information, it is not a public document, however it will be considered whether a public version will be created removing sensitive information.

 Definitions and related work

 In the business context, sustainability is defined as the ability to maintain an activity over the long term.
 For RDA, sustainability entails the components of financial viability and scalable development, provided that its mission continues to be relevant/pertinent for its community and stakeholders.
-The point of scalable development is currently undertaken by the RDA Council, which will develop a strategy for scaling and growth management (including reviewing hierarchical, distributed and regional models).
+The point of scalable development has been undertaken by the RDA Council, which has developed a strategy for scaling and growth management (including reviewing hierarchical, distributed and regional models).
 Underpinning the new RDA strategy will include the recognised global Unique Selling Points (USPs) for RDA, i.e. being a neutral, independent, open and global forum to address data sharing.
-The RDA Council Strategy Subcommittee will provide elements for the strategy, and in addition, the RDA Council Sustainability and Funding Subcommittee will also address global sustainability.
-The RDA Europe 3 Task Force is expected to work closely with RDA Global.
-This document is expected to provide the RDA Europe point of view, and reciprocally, it will also provide input to RDA Council work, especially given that an early draft of this document is ready before the Council’s work output.
+The RDA Council Strategy Subcommittee has provided elements for the strategy, and in addition, the RDA Council Sustainability and Funding Subcommittee has also addressed global sustainability.
+The RDA Europe 3 Task Force worked closely with RDA Global, especially via the interim Secretary General in 2017.
+This document provides the RDA Europe point of view, and reciprocally, it has also provided input to RDA Council work, especially given that an early draft of this document has been shared before the Council’s work output.

 The Task Force recommendations are also broadly aligned with the directions of the RDA Europe 4, namely the development of national nodes and the strengthening of relations with key industrial players, as well as some key research initiatives, projects or fora including EOSC and ESFRIs (see sections 2.3 and 2.3.2).

-It is noted that the RDA global budget currency has been agreed inside RDA to be the US dollar (USD), and the Organisational Member fees are all expressed in USD.
-The RDA Foundation budget (which is only a part of the RDA global budget) on the other hand is done in GB pounds (GBP) as the Foundation is a UK entity.
+It is noted that the RDA global budget currency has been agreed inside RDA to be the US dollar (USD), and the Organisational Member fees are also expressed in USD.
+The RDA Foundation budget (which is only a part of the RDA global budget) on the other hand is worked out in GB pounds (GBP) as the Foundation is a UK entity.
 Given the fact that the document deals with the RDA Global sustainability and its budget, it thus adopts the RDA Global decision on budgeting in USD, and does not use Euros or any other currencies.

 RDA and the data landscape